great-expectations/great_expectations/docs/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

     great_expectations checkpoint new my_checkpoint my_suite

-2. Next, you will be prompted to select some data.
+2. Next, you will be prompted to select a data asset you want to couple with the Expectation Suite.
 3. You will then see a message that indicates the checkpoint has been added to your project.

 .. code-block:: bash